 Good title: Hollister Advanced Stretch Low-Rise Jean Leggings 25 XS Dark Wash

 - Accurate description: start by googling your item and find descriptions from retailers.
 And then add your own personal touch by giving your opinion on the item, when you bought you, how much you used it and why you’re selling it.
-Put yourself in the buyer’s shoes and think about what you would like to know: what is the exact color?
+Put yourself in the buyer’s shoes and think about what you would like to know: What is the exact color?
 How does it fit?
 What material is it made of?
 What’s the condition?
 Are there any faults?
 Where did you buy it?
 How much did you pay for it?

 5. Is it the right time?

-Once customers decide your clothes are too hot to ignore, you should be ready to respond to any questions or interest ASAP.
+Once customers decide your clothes are too hot to ignore, you should be ready to respond to any questions or interests ASAP.
 As soon as you receive a notification, reply straight away.

 6. Don’t ignore shipping costs

 If you’ve never sold anything online, you might not know how much postage can impact your bottom line.
-I once sold a jacket for $30 and the shipping costs were $15.
+I once sold a jacket for $30, and the shipping costs were $15.
 Not a great profit!

 Each app or website has its own fees.
 And these fees can have a big impact on your profits.
 Make sure you take that into account when you price up your items.

 Some people complain that selling clothes online is not worth the trouble and it’s too time-consuming.
 That’s because they go about it the wrong way!

 Once you decide to do it, you should wait until you have multiple items to list.
 Set aside a few hours to take pictures of everything at the same time so that you can set up your stage once.

-Once you know the process and you have a system in place, you’ll be able to make money in no time.
+Once you know the process and have a system in place, you’ll be able to make money in no time.

 Ready to sell your clothes for cash?